Wrightslaw logo 10th anniversary

 Public schools are required by law to accommodate the health needs of students.
 The plan to accommodate health needs may be called a health plan or a 504 plan.
 If there is a plan for your child, it does not seem to be working, or it is not being followed.

 Step 2.
-The American Diabetes Association has prepared excellent model 504 plans and health plans.
-This format can be modified to cover other medical issues that arise at school.
-You can find these model plans online.
+The American Diabetes Association prepared an excellent Model Section 504 Plan and Medical Management Plan.
+You can modifiy these formats to cover other medical issues that arise at school.

-Download the model plan and revise it so it applies for your child's needs related to his asthma.
-Consult with your child's pediatrician to make sure the plan is complete and covers all your child's health needs.
+Download the Model Section 504 Plan and revise it so it applies for your child's needs.
+Consult with your pediatrician to make sure the plan is complete and covers all your child's health needs.

 Keep one copy for your records.
-Make sure the pediatrician keeps a copy.
+Make sure the pediatrician has a copy for your child's record.
 Provide copies of the plan to the school nurse and the principal.
 (Meet with them in person to answer any questions they may have.)
 The plan will give them clear guidelines from the child's medical doctor about what the child needs from them in order to attend school.
 (The school's Section 504 coordinator may request a meeting to develop a more formal plan and an evaluation.)

-When you have taken these steps, you will have documentation that your child's past absences were not due to truancy.
+When you take these steps, you will have documentation that your child's past absences were not due to truancy.
 You will also have a plan in place to reduce future absences.

 Research Editor, Wrightslaw